top of page

 Solar Farm Maintenance

-Maintenance typically includes ensuring that the solar panels aren’t shaded, making needed repairs, and reviewing solar monitoring data.
-Some solar farm operators are experimenting with alternative approaches to mowing grass, such as planting native wildflowers that require less irrigation and mowing or using sheep to graze around the panels instead of mowers or herbicides.
+Maintaining a solar energy farm involves regular monitoring to ensure optimal performance.
+This includes preventing shading of the solar panels, performing repairs, and reviewing solar monitoring data to ensure efficiency.
+Some innovative solar farm operators are experimenting with eco-friendly maintenance strategies, such as planting native wildflowers that reduce irrigation and mowing needs or using sheep to graze around the panels instead of relying on mowers or herbicides.

 FAQ About Solar Farms